British Columbia Utilities Commission Office Renovation

 Photography: Brett Ryan Studios

-The British Columbia Utilities Commission (BCUC) set out to transform their workspace into a flexible, welcoming environment that supports evolving operational needs and enables clear, seamless collaboration between the BCUC, the public, and the media.
+The British Columbia Utilities Commission (BCUC) sought to transform their workspace into a flexible, high-performing environment that supports evolving operational needs and facilitates clear, effective collaboration between the Commission, the public, and the media.
+As a quasi-judicial public oversight agency, the space needed to reflect the seriousness of their work while remaining accessible, welcoming, and adaptable.

 A woman walking past a glass door with a sign that says 'Conference Room A' inside an office building.
 The room has a wooden slat wall and a modern ceiling light fixture.